emscripten-core/emscripten/site/source/docs/getting_started/downloads.rst

 Windows: Installing using an NSIS installer
 --------------------------------------------

 The NSIS installers register the Emscripten SDK as a 'standard' Windows application.
-To install the SDK, download an NSIS .exe file (see above), double-click on it, and run through the installer to perform the installation.
+To install the SDK, download an NSIS .exe file, double-click on it, and run through the installer to perform the installation.

 After the installer finishes, the full Emscripten toolchain will be available in the directory that was chosen during the installation, and no other steps are necessary.
-If your system has Visual Studio 2010 installed, the :term:`vs-tool` MSBuild plugin will be automatically installed as well.
+If your system has *Visual Studio 2010* installed, the :term:`vs-tool` MSBuild plugin will be automatically installed as well.

 .. _all-os-installation_instructions-portable-SDK: